Policy

 The evidence base for high octane fuels bringing climate mitigation, fuel economy and financial benefits is growing.
 Recognizing these potential benefits is important for society.
 They need to be given appropriate priority in their own rights to ensure the potential is not lost to society.
 Standardization of fuels with 20% or 30% ethanol blended (E20 or E30), would ensure that octane is increased in the final fuel.

-2025 to facilitate the optimization of engines by 2030, bringing additional climate benefits.
+These blends should be introduced by 2025 to facilitate the optimization of engines by 2030, bringing additional climate benefits.

 Carbon removal